Stamp Duty Calculator

 No Refund Available for BTL

 Unlike second home purchases where you're replacing your main residence, there is no refund mechanism for buy-to-let purchases.
 The 5% surcharge is a permanent additional cost of investing in rental property.
+See our landlord guide for more tax considerations.

 Emma Richardson, MRICS